 PowerPoint can be a powerful presentation tool.
 But adding music to PowerPoint can be a powerful tool, too.
 Whether you want to add music to a presentation for educational purposes, entertainment, or marketing, the right music can elevate your presentation to the next level.
 But how do you know what type of music to use?
 What will fit your message and audience?

 PowerPoint had come a long way from the days when it just offered bullet points.
 Today, PowerPoint is still one of the most widely used presentation software on the market, and it’s a great tool for making presentations memorable.
-But before you go making your next presentation with PowerPoint, you might want to consider some of the many features that PowerPoint offers to make your presentations even more effective.
-One of the features that can be used to add music is the ability to sync your presentation to the sounds of music.
+But before you go making your next presentation with PowerPoint, you might want to consider learning some of the many features that PowerPoint offers to make your presentations even more effective.
+One way to do that could be by taking PowerPoint training courses offered by various training platforms.